 4. \(y \circ y = \{4, 8, 12, \ldots\}\)

-We can now define semigroup.
+We can now define semigroup of interest.

 Define the binary operation \(\cdot\) on \(S\) by \[x y = x \cup (x^c \circ y) = x \cup \{i\text{th smallest element of } x^c: i \in y\}\] Then \((S, \cdot)\) is a positive semigroup with associated graph \((S, \subseteq)\).